muradwahid/facebook-page-block-wp-plugin/readme.txt

 = How to use =
-- First, install the Facebook Page plugin
+- First, install the Social Media plugin
-- Add the Facebook Page from the block category called "Widgets" in Gutenberg editor.
+- Add the Social Media from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!